Hebx/Blockchain_Intel_Agent/docs/ENVIRONMENT_SETUP.md

 - ✅ "Redis credentials not found.
 Using in-memory cache for development." (development)
 - OR no warning if Redis credentials are set (production)
+- ✅ "Supabase credentials not configured.
+Chat persistence will fall back to localStorage." (development)
+- OR no warning if Supabase credentials are set (production)

 ## Security Notes